vuejs/eslint-plugin-vue/docs/rules/attributes-order.md

 ## :book: Rule Details

 This rule aims to enforce ordering of component attributes.
-The default order is specified in the [Vue styleguide](https://v3.vuejs.org/style-guide/#element-attribute-order-recommended) and is:
+The default order is specified in the [Vue.js Style Guide](https://v3.vuejs.org/style-guide/#element-attribute-order-recommended) and is:

 - `DEFINITION`
   e.g. 'is', 'v-is'